 It is important for a company to continually produce unique content as part of its marketing strategy.
 That content helps to build credibility among customers.
 However, one obvious grammar mistake and that content goes from helpful to hurtful.
-As a content marketer, it is important to familiarize yourself with this common grammar rules to make sure your content doesn’t receive that negative attention.
+As a content marketer, it is important to familiarize yourself with these common grammar rules to make sure your content doesn’t receive that negative attention.

 While a company is made up of many people, it is not a living entity so a company is always an it, not a they.
 (2)